onlexnet/sin-net-reports/infra/project/README.md

 * init your terraform
     **terraform init**
-* get access to remote secured database because database is (by design) secured on remote VM we assume port 5432 is already redirected from database VM **ssh -L 5432:localhost:5432 -L 16443:localhost:16443 <USERNAME>@raport.sin.net.pl**
+* get access to remote secured database because database is (by design) secured on remote VM, and remote microk8s is also secured we assume port 5432 is already redirected from database VM, and 16443 from microk8s **ssh -L 5432:localhost:5432 -L 16443:localhost:16443 <USERNAME>@raport.sin.net.pl**
 * apply changes on production manually
-    **terraform apply -var-file prd.tfvars**
+    **terraform apply -var-file environments/prd.tfvars**

 **terraform plan** to see plan of changes for your current desired infrastructure